3 Texas Democrats who fled elections bill vote get COVID

-WASHINGTON (AP) — Three of the Democratic state lawmakers who fled Texas to stymie a Republican-backed effort to impose broad new voting restrictions have tested positive for COVID-19, the Texas House's Democratic caucus said Saturday.
+WASHINGTON (AP) — Three of the Democratic state lawmakers who fled Texas to stymie a Republican-backed effort to impose broad new voting restrictions have tested positive for COVID-19, the Texas House's Democratic Caucus director said Saturday.

-One lawmaker tested positive on Friday and the other two did so on Saturday, the caucus said in a statement.
-It said all three were fully vaccinated against the disease.
-It didn't release their names or conditions to “respect the privacy of Members and their personal health.”
+One lawmaker tested positive Friday and the other two did so on Saturday, according to caucus director Phillip Martin.
+All three were fully vaccinated against the disease, according to Martin, who declined to release their names or conditions to “respect the privacy of Members and their personal health.”

-“This is a sober reminder that COVID is still with us, and though vaccinations offer tremendous protection, we still must take necessary precautions,” caucus Chairman Chris Turner said in the statement, adding that the caucus was conferring with health experts in Texas to get additional guidance.

-Turner didn't immediately reply to a message seeking further information about the outbreak.

 The Democrats left the state to deny the Republican-controlled Legislature the necessary quorum to pass a bill that would place new restrictions on voting in Texas.